Free Consultation Call 24/7

 • Disfigurement or disability

-Section 35.01 of the Illinois Civil Duty Instructions outlines the circumstances in which a jury can award punitive damages.
-An example includes drunk driving.
-In such a case, the defendant could have made a conscious decision not to engage in egregious or knowingly harmful behavior.
-Additionally, organizations, such as nursing homes, pharmaceutical companies, and manufacturers for various products can be held accountable for failing to ensure the safety of residents and consumers, putting profits over people.
+In rare cases, a jury may award punitive damages when the defendant has acted intentionally or with “a conscious indifference to the rights and safety of others.”
+An example of such behavior is drunk driving.
+Additionally, organizations such as nursing homes, pharmaceutical companies, and product manufacturers can be held accountable for failing to ensure the safety of residents and consumers, putting profits over people.

 Does Illinois Have Caps on the Amount of Damages Received in Personal Injury Claims?

-Illinois currently doesn’t have any laws setting damage caps on personal injury compensation.
+Illinois currently has no laws imposing damage caps on personal injury compensation.
 In 2005, Illinois did set a limit on non-economic damages.
-However, the Illinois Supreme Court overturned that law in 2010, ruling that it was unconstitutional.
-The Court further ruled that decisions regarding any damages should be the purview of judges and juries.
+However, the Illinois Supreme Court overturned that law in 2010, ruling it was unconstitutional.
+The Court ruled that decisions regarding damages should be the purview of judges and juries.